namteckor/subnet-scanner/README.md

 Bash script to automate initial host discovery and port scanning using fping, nping, nmap and rustscan.
 fping, nmap, nping and rustscan must be installed as pre-requisites to use subnet-scanner.

-The .txt files added to the repo are examples of results with subnet-scanner ran against a Metasploitable 2 VM (192.168.0.100) blocking ICMP and a Vulnub's kioptrix VM (192.168.0.121) allowing ICMP.
+The .txt files added to the repo are examples of results with subnet-scanner ran against a Metasploitable 2 VM (192.168.0.100) blocking ICMP and a VulnHub's Kioptrix VM (192.168.0.121) allowing ICMP.

 ## Usage
 &ensp;# ./subnet-scanner A.B.C.D/E [-r] [-n] [-a] [-N] [-h]